wp-plugins/wordapp-mobile-app/README.txt

 = Is it really Free? =
 Yes, you can use & create your app for free.
 We will even help you upload your app for free.

+= Are there any premium options? =
+Yes, if you want to send push notifications you will be charged a monthly fee of $9.99

 = Can I just upload to android/iphone =
 Yes, you can choose either or both.